openSUSE/open-build-service/CONTRIBUTING.md

 will review your pull-request.
 And if the pull request gets a positive review the reviewer will merge it.

-However, please bear in mind the following things:
+But first, please bear in mind the following guidelines to create the perfect pull request:

-## Give Context

-In order to help reviewers, it is always good have some context about your changes.
-Depending on your changes, this includes:

-- Screenshots, GIFs, review app for visual changes.
-The review app is added by a member of the OBS team by applying the `review-app` label to a pull request.
-- [osc](https://github.com/openSUSE/osc) commands to test your changes.
-- Short description to help understand why the changes are needed.

 ## Discuss Large Changes in Advance